 There is a pretty lake in the middle of Punggol Park.
 It is a very popular spot to do your Sunday morning exercises.
 We made our way across the lake and headed to our final destination: Yi Jia Bakery & Café* for a well-deserved coffee/tea and a pastry.

-This bakery is at the bottom floor of an HDB complex alongside some hawker stalls and small shops.
+This bakery is on the bottom floor of an HDB complex alongside some hawker stalls and small shops.
 Some locals were airing their birds, which were all chirping away, quite an interesting sight.
-After the break, we headed to the Hougang MRT station and made our way back home.
+After the break, you can head to the Hougang MRT station and make your way back home.

 The island is open from 7 am to 7 pm.